alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Preferred seating for people with vision/mobility issues

-Have reserved seating near the front of the auditorium for people who have vision problems, so they'll have a clear view of the screen.
+Have reserved seating near the front of the audience for people who have vision problems, so they'll have a clear view of the screen.
 (I think I saw these at AlterConf, but I can't find a reference.)

 Have reserved areas for people with wheelchairs.